Cluster munition: Anti-electrical

 An anti-electrical weapon, the CBU-94/B, was first used by the US in the Kosovo War in 1999.
 These consist of a TMD (Tactical Munitions Dispenser) filled with 202 submunitions.
 Each submunition contains a small explosive charge that disperses 147 reels of fine conductive fiber of either carbon or aluminum-coated glass.
 Their purpose is to disrupt and damage electric power transmission systems by producing short circuits in high-voltage power lines and electrical substations.
 On the initial attack, these knocked out 70% of the electrical power supply in Serbia.

 History of use

 Vietnam War

 During the Vietnam War, the US used cluster bombs in air strikes against targets in Vietnam, Laos, and Cambodia.

-Of the 260 million cluster bomblets that rained down on Laos between 1964 and 1973, particularly on Xieng Khouang province, 80 million failed to explode.
-As of 2009 about 7,000 people have been injured or killed by explosives left from the Vietnam War era in Vietnam's Quảng Trị province alone.
+Of the 260 million cluster bomblets dropped on Laos between 1964 and 1973, particularly on Xieng Khouang province, 80 million failed to explode.
+As of 2009, about 7,000 people have been injured or killed by explosives left from the Vietnam War era in Vietnam's Quảng Trị province alone.

+The Royal United Services Institute (RUSI) released a study in 2023 citing the use of cluster munitions from the Vietnam War.
+United States Army studies from that war showed that approximately 13.6 high-explosive 155mm shells were expended for each enemy soldier killed.
+Conversely, only an average of 1.7 155mm DPICMs shells were required to achieve the same result.
+RUSI used an example of a trench, where a direct hit by a high explosive round will spread shrapnel "within line of sight of the point of detonation".
+This also reduces the wear and tear on artillery barrels.